ROCm/ROCR-Runtime/src/README.md

 ### Package Contents

-This directory contains the HSA Runtime source code for the Boltzmann release.
-It has been modified to support AMD/ATI discrete GPUs.
+This directory contains the ROC Runtime source code based on the HSA Runtime but modified to support AMD/ATI discrete GPUs.

 #### Source & Include directories